 The integral could be numerical approximate if time is discretized, as a simple weighted time average of the time-period sound intensities Iscpt.
 The indicator unit is dB.

 Similarly, the city surface would be discretized as well.
 This way for every concept and scenario, a matrix (of two dimensions for latitude and longitude) of equivalent noise level, Lscp, for all surface points in the city would be computed.
 These values could be used for the statistical comparison of the concepts using average, maximum, IQR of equivalent noise level produce by the concept.
 Using different matrix norm, as a measure of the distance between the matrices, the Lscp could be aggregated into a single indicator.

-The indicator, however, consider numerous hypothesis. alsofurther .
-Finally, considering that buildings would represent barriers for the spherical noise wave propagation, it is considered
+The indicator, however, consider numerous hypothesis.
+In the real world, the inverse square law is always an idealization because it assumes exactly equal sound intensity propagation in all directions, neglecting air temperature, humidity, and any sound reflection and barriers in the sound field.
+We also assume that all noise sources have equal power, that further doesn’t depend on drone type, neither engine operation mode (climbing, cruising…).
+Finally, considering that buildings would represent barriers for the spherical noise wave propagation, it is considered that noise sources only effect the surface that is located vertical below the trajectories i.e., sound intensity is propagated only vertically.

 ENV-4: Altitude dispersion